Our Overwatch Baptiste guide contains ability and strategy tips, and everything else you need to know about mastering the combat medic.

 - Once fully charged, you can release crouch and move - slowly - before activating your leap by hitting the spacebar.

 Baptiste's ultimate ability is called the Amplification Matrix, and functionally it works in much the same way as Mei's Ice Wall does.
 You'll see an outline of the Matrix before it's placed, allowing you to line it up just so before firing it off.

 Once activated, any team damage that passes through the Matrix is massively amplified.
 It stacks with Orisa and Ana's ultimates too, along with the damage boost that can be provided by Mercy.
-It can be a very powerful ability for taking objectives or finishing a teamfight.
+It can be a very powerful utility tool for taking objectives or finishing a teamfight.

-The developers recommend placing this wall carefully, ensuring that as many of your team as possible can fire through it into as many enemies as possible!
+It's recommended that you place this forcefield very carefully, ensuring that as many of your team as possible can fire through it, into as many enemies as possible!

 Baptiste Lore Overview